Gattaca (1997)

 of a so-Near-Future, we expected it to come true shortly after the next

-nominated for an Oscar and Production Designers Roelfs (again), Sarah Knowles and Natalie Richards
+were nominated for an Oscar and Production Designers Roelfs (again), Sarah Knowles and Natalie Richards

 were nominated for an Art Directors Guide Award.
 Cinematographer Slawomir Idziak also did excellent work, relying on